All available rental property at

 - Light bulbs in common areas,

-This list is not exhaustive, it is only an example of what costs the housing fund can cover.
+This list is not exhaustive, it is only an example of what costs the lease can cover.

 Rules regarding common areas